eqmvii/echat/README.md

 The React front end can be developed using the Create React App hot reloading dev server, then built and deployed and served from the backend server for deployment on Heroku.

-# Startup, Development, and Deployment
+# Startup, and Deployment

+### Install everything before you run anything!

+You've got to get PostgreSQL setup locally and on the cloud, or errors will fly off everywhere.

 ### Install dependencies: